 I am an Aussie marine scientist, artist, children’s author/illustrator and graphic recorder who specialises in creative and visual communications.
 I love to live my life in colour and believe in the power of positive storytelling.
 I combine my training as a marine scientist and my experience as a strategic planner with my imaginative skills as an artist to help people, teams and organisations to “Picture your ideas” through visual storytelling.

-As a graphic recorder I have worked with a wide range of people and groups from indigenous communities, schools, Governments, business and industry and scientists to draw out local, regional and international ideas and issues (find out more about my Graphic Recording Services).
+As a graphic recorder and visual artist I have worked with over 40 organisations including a wide range of people, businesses and groups from Indigenous communities, schools, Governments, business and industry and scientists to draw out local, regional and international ideas and issues (find out more about my Graphic Recording Services).
+I also now draw upon my experiences as a visual storyteller to help others to “picture their ideas” through tailored in-house Workshops.

-I am SO excited and proud of my first children’s picture book, “The Great Barrier Thief”, which I have written and illustrated as my alter ego Dr Suzie Starfish.
-This story illustrates the impacts of climate change on our Great Barrier Reef and gives children (and all readers) hope that WE can all do something to help protect and save the Reef, if we can cool things down NOW!
+My first children’s picture book, “The Great Barrier Thief”, written and illustrated by my alter ego Dr Suzie Starfish illustrates the impacts of climate change on our Great Barrier Reef.
+This story gives children (and all readers) hope that WE can all do something to help protect and save the Reef, if we can cool things down NOW!

-AND as you can ‘sea’ below I’m VERY excited that my series of ocean-science stories for children continues with a new picture book deal to publish “Cranky Frankie: Oceans of Trash“!
-This story will draw attention to the impacts of marine debris and ocean plastic pollution, seen through the eyes of a very cranky Porcupine fish named Frankie!
-Stay tuned over on my Picture Books page for updates on the creation and release of this story.
+AND as you can ‘sea’ below I’m VERY excited that my series of ocean-science stories for children continues with two new picture books by Dr Suzie Starfish, “Cranky Frankie: Oceans of Trash” and “Roger the Wrasse and the Itchy Fishes“!
+Cranky Frankie is a story drawing attention to the impacts of marine debris and ocean plastic pollution, seen through the eyes of a very cranky Porcupine fish named Frankie!
+And Roger the Wrasse illustrates the importance of reef cleaning stations and the special ‘jobs’ cleaner fish have.
+You can ‘sea’ more about the story behind these stories, their illustration progress and updates on their release dates over at my Picture Books.

 I have over 15 years experience in research and development, marine conservation planning, natural resource management and strategic planning due to the varied roles I have held across Government and Research Organisations.
 I have led the development of public policies across numerous priority portfolios including agriculture, regional economic development and transport planning with specialities in Marine Park planning, aquaculture industry development and natural resource management.
 I have a PhD in Marine Science from the University of Queensland in Brisbane, Australia, where I am also an adjunct Research Fellow in the Centre of Biodiversity and Conservation Science.
 I also draw upon my professional and research experiences and creative skills to help “Picture your ideas” through visual storytelling Workshops.